Singapore – Withdrawing your CPF

 After you have renounced your Singaporean citizenship or residency

-As a leading provider of notary public services across Sydney (and with community connections with Singapore), we regularly receive requests to assist clients with withdrawing their CPF from Singapore.
+As a leading provider of notary public services across Sydney (and with community connections with Singapore), we regularly help clients to withdraw their CPF from Singapore.

-Many are ex-Singaporeans who have migrated to Australia and renounced their Singaporean citizenship.
-On the other hand, other clients have worked in Singapore but have since permanently relocated and now call Australia ‘home’.
+Many clients are ex-Singaporeans who have migrated to Australia and renounced their Singaporean citizenship.
+On the other hand, other clients have worked in Singapore but have since permanently relocated.

-Whatever the reason, if you have worked in Singapore for any length of time, you would have accumulated savings in the Central Provident Fund (or CPF) – the equivalent to compulsory superannuation in Australia but it in fact covers much more.
-For example, unlike superannuation in Australia, some of your CPF funds may have even been invested in Housing and Development Board accommodation (or HDB).
+Whatever the reason, if you’ve worked in Singapore for any length of time, you might have accumulated savings in the Central Provident Fund (or CPF).
+In many ways, CPF is equivalent to compulsory superannuation in Australia but it in fact covers much more.
+For example, unlike superannuation in Australia, some of your CPF funds may have even been invested in the Housing and Development Board accommodation (or HDB).

-If you have migrated or permanently relocated, you may be entitled to withdraw your CPF especially if you’ve renounced your Singaporean citizenship.
-Part of the withdrawal process requires you to have your application form and supporting documents notarised by a notary public – and that is what we do.
+If you’ve migrated or permanently relocated, you may be entitled to withdraw your CPF especially if you’ve renounced your Singaporean citizenship.
+Part of the withdrawal process requires you to have your application form and supporting documents notarised by a notary public – and that’s what we do!

 If you are now residing in Australia, then you need to complete the following steps (as obtained from the CPF website – always refer to their website to obtain the most up-to-date information and forms):

-- Download and complete the Application Form to Withdraw CPF on Ground of Leaving Singapore and West Malaysia Permanently and sign it in our presence.
+- Download and complete the Application Form to Withdraw CPF on Grounds of Leaving Singapore and West Malaysia Permanently and sign it in our presence.
 We will witness and notarise your application form.

 - Attach the supporting documents required according to your citizenship status.
 If you provide the original documents, we will certify and notarise the documents for you.